galantelab/sideRETRO/docs/method.rst

 We determine the insertion point site according to the abnormal alignments clustering.
 Those *reads* will be used as the :math:`k - l` rest of the *reads* which differs from reference genome.
-In order to verify if there is evidence of reference allele, we need to come back to the BAM file and check for the presence of *reads* **crossing** the insertion point.
+In order to verify if there is evidence of reference allele, we need to come back to the SAM file and check for the presence of *reads* **crossing** the insertion point.
 To **mitigate** alignment error - which would otherwise overestimate the number of reference allele *reads* - we select the *reads* that cover one